 2. The UAS NF retrieves the UAV UE's context.
 The UE's context contains identity mapping between the GPSI and the USS identifier that performed UUAA.
 The UAS-NF verifies the USS revocation request by checking whether the GPSI and the USS identifier of the USS requesting the revocation match the stored mapping of GPSI and USS identifier.
 The UAS-NF shall only continue the revocation procedures if they match.

-NOTE 1: The USS identifier is based on the security link on the interface between USS NF and USS (e.g. , the identity mapped during link establishment or the identity in certificate).
+NOTE 1: The USS identifier is based on the security link on the interface between UAS NF and USS (e.g. , the identity mapped during link establishment or the identity in certificate).

 The UAS NF determines whether the target NF is an AMF or an SMF.